probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 ```

 ### Code changes
-Next, create a new branch in your
-forked repository describing the feature you would like to implement.
+Next, create a new branch describing the feature you would like to implement.
 ```shell
 $ git checkout -b my-new-feature
 ```